-Built like a Sherman tank, accurate to 1,000 yards and affordably priced on the surplus market, the battle-worn M1 Garand might be the most overlooked survival gun to be had.
+Built like a Sherman tank, accurate to 1,000 yards and available on the surplus market, the battle-worn M1 Garand still soldiers on.

 What makes the M1 Garand the “greatest battle implement ever devised”?

 - The M1 Garand was the first semi-auto rifle issued to American military personnel.

 - The rifle is a long-stroke gas-piston-operated firearm, similar to the AK-47.

 - The M1 Garand's operating handle doubles as a forward assist.

 - The M1 is top-loaded, fed with an eight-round clip of .30-06 Sprg. ammunition.

 - Its magazine can be topped off; however, this is not recommended.

 - The M1 weighs between 9.5 and 10 pounds, depending on the wood used for the stock.

 The M1 Garand is perhaps the most storied battle rifle in U.S. history, having stormed the beaches of Normandy and Iwo Jima.
 It was a cornerstone to America's victory in Europe and the Pacific and hold a revered place in soldiers' and shooters' hearts.